lakdogan/shift6foribmi/README.md

 > **Green Screen Readability:** If you need to fix code manually on the green screen (without VS Code access), the 6-space offset preserves readability because the first 5 columns are not shown there.
 The formatter ensures the source stays legible in that environment.

+> **Quick Rule Checks:** Run `npm run test:rules` for a fast sanity check of core formatting rules.

 ---

 ### V. Version History and Contribution

 **Maintainer**

-- Levent Akdogan (Lakdogan) — Author, architecture, maintenance.
+- Levent Akdogan (Lakdogan) - Author, architecture, maintenance.

 #### V.I.
 Change Log